 The levelized cost of energy (LCOE), also referred to as the levelized cost of electricity or the levelized energy cost (LEC), is a measurement used to assess and compare alternative methods of energy production.
 The LCOE of an energy-generating asset can be thought of as the average total cost of building and operating the asset, per unit of total electricity generated over an assumed lifetime.

-Alternatively, the LCOE can be thought of as the average minimum price in which the electricity generated by the asset is required to be sold at, in order to offset the total costs of production over its lifetime.
+Alternatively, the LCOE can be thought of as the average minimum price at which the electricity generated by the asset is required to be sold for in order to offset the total costs of production over its lifetime.
 Calculating the LCOE is related to the concept of assessing a project’s net present value.
 Similarly to using NPV, the LCOE can be used to determine whether a project will be a worthwhile venture.

-- The LCOE is a fundamental calculation used in the preliminary assessment of an energy producing project
+- The LCOE is a fundamental calculation used in the preliminary assessment of an energy-producing project

 - The formula to calculate the LCOE is: (Present Value of Total Cost Over the Lifetime)/(Present Value of All Electricity Generated Over the Lifetime)